rakkatak/react-typescript-app/README.md

   - React updates state asynchronously.
   - State is stored outside of components i.e. so they are not overwritten on a re-render
   - State hooks must used at the top level of our component.
 This is because react relies on the order of the useState calls, to store state for a given component.
 If useState is nested within a construct like an if statement, the order in which a state hook is called will be affected.
   - For performance reasons, React allows several updates to accumulate (i.e. it batches updates), before re-rendering the component

-  - State is stored outside of the component
   - useState:
     - This method returns an array with a variable and setter method
     - You pass useState a default value